Zarmina97/ML_demo_google2/README.md

 - **Single individuals** make more purchases, but the expenditure is comparable to that of individuals who are married.

 ## Conclusion
-These insights provide a valuable understanding of the purchasing patterns within the `df_train` dataset, indicating specific trends in user behavior, demographic preferences, and financial expenditure.
+These insights provide a valuable understanding of the purchasing patterns within the `train` dataset, indicating specific trends in user behavior, demographic preferences, and financial expenditure.